RebootGames/ZSL-Eco-Warriors/Game text.md

 (Will appear after information text has been read)  Tap one of the buttons below to select which step you think comes next!

-Button 1: Farm vehicles are used to farm fields[X] Button 2: Fertilisers are used to help cow feed
-Button 3: Animals are transported to the slaughter
+Button 1: Farm vehicles are used to farm fields [X] Button 2: Fertilisers are used to help grow cow feed Button 3: The cows are transported to the slaughter house

 Slide 4